HebiRobotics/hebi-firmware-battery-common/README.md

 # hebi-firmware-battery-common
 This repo contains common driver files for HEBI Robotics' open-source Wattman BIB.

+## Getting Started
+This firmware was designed with VSCode, WSL, and the ARM GNU Toolchain.
+The Toolchain Setup Guide can be found [here](toolchain/toolchain.md).

 ## Project Background
 The goal of this project is to develop an open-source smart battery solution for robotics applications.